- Discover the world of the Catalan artist Joan Miró

 - Skip the line and save time

-Enter the world of renowned surrealist Joan Miró at The Fundació Joan Miró Museum in Barcelona
+Enter the world of renowned Catalan artist Joan Miró at The Fundació Joan Miró in Barcelona.

-During the year the Fundació organises temporary exhibitions of 20th and 21st century artists.
-Besides the exhibitions the foundation also presents academic activities and projects in collaboration with other institutions and organisations.
+During the year the Fundació organizes temporary exhibitions of 20th and 21st-century artists.
+Besides the exhibitions, the foundation also presents academic activities and projects in collaboration with other institutions and organizations.

 If you're planning on visiting The Fundació Joan Miró Museum, consider getting the Barcelona Museum Pass, for just €30 you can visit this museum as well as five others: